 Understand the Needs of Adult Learners

 Explore this handy infographic on adult learning theory - also known as andragogy.
 There are many models and theories related to teaching and learning in adulthood and the field is far from "settled" territory.

 Ensure Students Are Prepared for Online Course Work

-GSC faculty members Elizabeth Reed and Julie Moser, along with Plymouth State University colleague Danielle Phillipson, piloted a "Course Start-Up Message" in 2017 to discern if it made a positive impact for student preparedness and success in online courses - and it did!
+GSC faculty members Elizabeth Reed and Julie Moser, along with Plymouth State University colleague Danielle Phillipson, piloted a "Course Start-Up Message to discern if it made a positive impact for student preparedness and success in online courses - and it did!
 Explore more.

 This handy webpage provides an overview of instructor presence strategies using a Community of Inquiry (COI) framework.